Liquidator2048/freqtrade-scripts/README.md

  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-* open <http://localhost:5000/> with your favorit web browser.
+* open <http://localhost:5000/> with your favorite web browser.